At some point in your life, you’ll likely have to deal with a car accident. In 2018 alone, there were over 6.7 million recorded traffic accidents

 Your premium rate hike is tied to the type of claim you make.
 A single, bodily injury claim can push your premiums up 48%.
 Whereas a collision claim (if your car was damaged by a falling object) would increase your premium by 2%.

 Not only does the type of claim affect the rate, but so does your location.
 Some states ding you quite a bit more versus others.
-This could be based on a number of factors, but it’s mostly due to individual state regulations.
+This could be based on several factors, but it’s mostly due to individual state regulations.

 Here’s a snapshot of the states with both the highest and lowest increase to premiums after a $2,000+ claim: